Your guide to the Queen's husband, Prince Philip

 After accepting his proposal, Princess Elizabeth and Philip’s engagement was publically announced on 9 July 1947.
 The couple married at Westminster Abbey on 20 November 1947, and the ceremony was broadcast live to radio listeners across the world.

-According to Channel 4, “the royal and political elite disliked Philip for his German connections, looked down on him for his lack of education, and questioned whether he would be faithful to Elizabeth.
-Moreover, they disliked his larger-than-life, ferociously ambitious uncle, Lord Louis Mountbatten.”
-The broadcaster says next week’s documentary, Prince Philip: The Plot to Make a King, will explore how “the Queen struggled to reconcile the love of her husband with the suspicions of her family and her government.”
+According to Channel 4 documentary, Prince Philip: The Plot to Make a King, "the royal and political elite disliked Philip for his German connections, looked down on him for his lack of education, and questioned whether he would be faithful to Elizabeth.
+Moreover, they disliked his larger-than-life, ferociously ambitious uncle, Lord Louis Mountbatten."

 Despite being married to the heir to the throne, Philip continued with his naval career.
 In 1949 he was appointed as first lieutenant of HMS Chequers and was promoted to lieutenant-commander in 1950.
 The prince was then appointed as commander.